 The following data show the connectivity and use of technology among K-12 schools in the community, compared to those in other communities participating in Connected Nation's Connected program.
-This project was funded by the Economic Development Administration (EDA) Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These data should be used to make informed decisions and implement solutions for improving connectivity in the community.

-Data from Orange County represent survey responses collected from February through March 2022.
-During this time, 23 Orange County K-12 facilities responded to the survey.
-Data from all Connected communities represent survey responses collected between January 1, 2020, and March 31, 2022.
+Data from Foard County represent survey responses collected between March and June 2022.
+During this time, one Foard County K-12 facility responded to the survey.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and May 31, 2022.
 As more communities participate in the Connected program, these figures are likely to change.